 Responsibility for the Risk of Non-Compliance

 The legal obligations employers have towards their remote employees may seem to overshadow the potential benefits of working with a remote team.
-However, partnering with a PEO to help you manage a distributed team, mitigates your risk exposure since the PEO is the employer on record in two ways:
+However, partnering with a PEO to help you manage a distributed team and provide work comp for remote employees, mitigates your risk exposure since the PEO is the employer on record in two ways:

 - A PEO Better Understands the Legal Requirements